Ketosis Questions & Answers

 As a result, most keto dieters end up craving foods that have higher carbohydrate counts than they can eat on the keto diet.
 Although most people have a decreased appetite while on keto, the psychological cravings tend not to go away.

 As a result, some people choose to break ketosis long enough to overcome the cravings by eating the foods they miss.
-Please see “How does cheating affect ketosis?” and “How can I get back into ketosis after a cheat day?” for further discussion.
+Please see “How does cheating affect ketosis?” and “How to get back into ketosis quickly after cheating.” for further discussion.

 How does cheating affect ketosis?